-The term Scrumban was coined by Corey Ladas, the author of “Scrumban: Essay on Kanban Systems for Lean Software Development”.
+The term Scrumban was coined by Corey Ladas, the author of “Scrumban: Essays on Kanban Systems for Lean Software Development”.

 Scrum and Kanban in a nutshell

-Scrum was developed for an increase in the speed of product delivery and for easier responding to changing requirements and market conditions.
+Scrum was developed as a framework for simultaneous engineering in the software industry.
+Its goals were an increase in the speed of product delivery and a higher ability to respond to changing requirements and market conditions.
 Scrum splits work into 1-4 week iterations called Sprints, after each of which there should be a working product available.
 In Scrum, teams are small and cross-functional, and the entirety of work for a given Sprint is selected by a product owner.

 Kanban has its roots in manufacturing, and one of its key features are WIP limits.
 Teams using Kanban focus on maintaining a continuous flow of work, visualized as Kanban cards on a board split into work stages.
 Each stage has its designated WIP limit, helping to manage throughput, monitored regularly to ensure process efficiency and predictability.